In the United States, approximately 380,000 patients per year are seen by emergency eye doctors. Over 33% are children requiring emergency eye care.

 3. Chemical exposure to the eye

-A variety of items that can damage a child’s eyes can be found in most homes.
-To avoid eye injuries, keep these things out of reach of children.
+A variety of household cleaning products can damage a child’s eyes and result in an eye care emergency.
+To protect your child’s eyes, keep these things locked away and out of reach.

-If a child’s eye is exposed to a chemical, look for a phone number on the product’s label to dial in an emergency.
+If a child’s eye is exposed to a chemical, look for a phone number on the product’s label to dial in the event of an emergency or contact your nearest pediatric emergency eye care department.

 Immediately after the incident: Hold your child’s eye open for about 20 minutes while you flush the eye area with clean water or saline drops.
 If both eyes have been exposed, place your child in the shower and have them face the water so it goes into their eyes.

-Particles of dust, sand, wood shavings and other tiny objects can get into a child’s eye and cause a corneal abrasion (a scratch on the surface of the eye).
+Particles of dust, sand, wood shavings and other tiny objects can get into a child’s eye and cause a scratch on the surface of the eye, called a corneal abrasion.

 Corneal abrasions may cause: